 Travellers with an absent or poorly functioning spleen should be dissuaded from travel to any area with risk of malaria.
-Where travel is essential, awareness, rigorous bite avoidance and antimalarials should be advised even for the low risk areas.
-For the areas regarded as 'very low' malaria risk, antimalarials would not be advised, but bite avoidance and awareness of risk would still apply.
+Where travel is essential, awareness, rigorous bite avoidance and antimalarials should be advised, even for the low risk areas.

 For special risk groups, you may wish to seek specialist advice.
-For the low risk areas in this country/area chloroquine would be an option.
+For the low risk areas in this country/area atovaguone/proguanil OR doxycycline OR mefloguine would be suitable options.